2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 RPC commands should use this only where they are sure future versions are unlikely to take additional parameters.
 Requests have two parameter sets, one titled "Params" and one titled "Result".
 These correspond to the "params" element of a request object and the "result" element of that request's response object.
+All parameters and results are required unless otherwise stated.
 Requests also have an errors table, which enumerates all the errors which may be returned.
 See the "Global Errors" section for infomation on global errors and the error handling of notifications.